 There are several ways to be considered a good tester, which will help you find more product testing work in the future.

 Keep your profile up-to-date.
-Most product testing sites have a profile page which are important to keep updated to make sure that you receive relevant surveys and products.
-If you have a new baby, pet, car etc, then make sure you edit your profile as it could increase your chances to receive more products.
+Most product testing sites have a profile page that is important to keep updated to ensure that you receive relevant surveys and products.
+If you have a new baby, pet, car etc, then make sure you edit your profile, as it could increase your chances of receiving more products.

-Plus, it means you won’t be sent baby food to give to your 14-year-old.
+Plus, you won’t be sent baby food to give to your 14-year-old.

 Complete tasks on time.
 Researchers are usually pushed for time, so the quicker they can get results, the better.
 Try to complete the test as soon as you can.

 Be comprehensive.
 There are usually some open-ended questions for you to answer.
 Write as much as you can – without waffling.
 The more insights you can provide, the better.

 Be honest.
 The whole idea of testing is to find the bad points as well as the good.
 If you don’t like something, then say.
 Researchers are desperate for honest opinions as it helps them to develop better products.

 Make sure you join legitimate product testing sites

 As I said above, product testing won’t make you huge sums, so don’t expect to be asked to try out the latest iPhone or LED TV.
 Companies like Apple and Samsung will have their own testing processes and won’t ask a random tester to try their latest £1,000 phone.